-1.1 The Digitalisation Vision of IWT by 2032
+1.1 The Digitalisation Vision of Inland Waterway Transport (IWT) by 2032

-Interoperability between transport modes is a major challenge in the current logistic world.
-To meet this challenge, digitalisation and by extension a digital transformation of business processes at all stakeholders in IWT seems to be required.
-In this context also IWT requires a digital transition of the business processes of stakeholders in IWT.
-An essential pre-condition for this digital transition is the availability of digitalised Inland Waterways information.
-The result of the project "Masterplan Digitalisation Inland Waterways" or DIWA is expected to become an essential reference for the Digitalisation of Inland Waterways by the participating Fairway Authorities in the upcoming decade.
+Digitalisation in IWT, and by extension a digital transformation of business processes at all stakeholders, seems to be required in order to meet major challenges: both the traditional challenges of safe, efficient and environmentally friendly navigation, and the more recent ones of interoperability and sustainability.
+An essential pre-condition for this digital transformation is the availability of digitalised inland waterways information.
+The result of the project "Masterplan Digitalisation Inland Waterways" or DIWA is expected to become an essential reference for the digitalisation of inland waterways by the participating fairway authorities in the upcoming decade.

-As a first step a high-level vision document was elaborated within the DIWA project that provided in addition the strategic means, goals and challenges, organised in thematic areas, based on the vision documents of the EC, National Fairway Authorities and IWT stakeholders.
-Since the drafting of the DIWA proposal several (inter)national initiatives, related to digitalisation, have evolved that are affecting IWT and are relevant for the execution of DIWA and have been considered.
+As a first step a high-level vision document was produced by the DIWA project.
+This provided the strategic means, goals and challenges, organised in thematic areas, based on the vision documents of the European Commission (EC), national fairway authorities and IWT stakeholders.
+Since the drafting of the DIWA proposal, several (inter)national initiatives related to digitalisation have been taken that affect IWT and are relevant for the execution of DIWA: these have also been considered.

 This DIWA vision is aimed at ensuring that the European Union is able to take full advantage of the opportunities presented by digital technologies in the waterway transport sector.
-It is hoped that this vision will ensure that the digital transformation of the fairway authorities is carried out in a harmonised, cost-effective, secure and sustainable manner.
+The goal is that this vision will ensure that the digital transformation of the fairway authorities is carried out in a harmonised, cost-effective, secure and sustainable manner.

-Digitalisation can improve the safety of IWT operations in the future by monitoring vessels in a "digital twin" of the fairway or in real-time thus allowing shippers and authorities to detect unsafe practices and take preventive measures.
+Digitalisation can improve the safety of IWT operations in the future by monitoring vessels in a "Digital Twin" of the fairway in real-time thus allowing shippers and authorities to detect unsafe practices and take preventive measures.